AdguardTeam/AdguardKnowledgeBase/02.general/17.dns-providers/docs.en.md

 ### DNSPod Public DNS+

-**DNSPod Public DNS+** A higher precision and privacy friendly free DNS provider aims to provide users with more rapid, accurate and stable recursive resolution service.
+[DNSPod Public DNS+](https://www.dnspod.com/) is a privacy friendly DNS provider with years of experience in domain name resolution services development, it aims to provide users more rapid, accurate and stable recursive resolution service.

 | Protocol       | Address                                            |                |
 |----------------|----------------------------------------------------|----------------|